How to Provide Customer Service During a Crisis

 Strong crisis management requires cross-functional teamwork and cooperation from around the organization.
 “Crisis management” is not usually specified in most job descriptions.

-This team should be including key players from all areas of your business, but certainly, most of them should be involved in customer service.
+This team should include key players from all areas of your business, but certainly, most of them should be involved in customer service.
 They will help develop crisis management plans and be the leaders when a crisis hits.

 For example, when Volkswagen faced its diesel emissions scandal, the brand immediately put a task force team.
 The team had representatives from the technical, communication, and legal sides to evaluate the information as it came through – and those people were working 24/7.”